Geomagnetically Induced Current (GIC)

 - Substation and transformer data requirements, with a sample spreadsheet template

-- Time series inputs for NERC Benchmark GMD Event
+- Time series inputs for NERC Benchmark GMD Event and Supplemental GMD Event

 - Transformer GIC thermal response calculation spreadsheet